 If you feel that we are a good fit and would like to work with us, we request half of our fee upfront before project commencement, and the remaining half in instalments, as a progress payment.
 The last instalment is always due upon project completion before delivery of final files.

 For projects below £2,000, we generally ask for the full project fee before project commencement.
-All our terms and conditions are outlined in the service agreement included in our Project Offer with the quotation.
+All our terms and conditions are outlined in the service agreement included with the quotation in our project offer.

 We only work with a small number of new clients every year and therefore can only add clients that can spend at or above our minimum level of engagement set for each project.
 We won’t accept an assignment if we feel that the budget doesn’t allow for the time needed, because we don’t agree to change our work attitude and lower or standards in order to meet a lower budget that doesn’t fit within our minimum engagement fees.

 Our fees grant the client an exclusive team for a set period of time.
 As such, all projects are tied to a delivery date which is agreed before project commencement.

 The time a project is expected to take is largely informed through the experience of past projects.
 We’ve established a minimum time frame for every project type, but it varies according to the project complexity and other factors that might affect the duration—such as the number of deliverables, how many stakeholder reviews are needed and the timeliness with which we obtain approvals.

 For projects where a delivery deadline is set in stone right from the briefing stage—because of product launches, for example—we’ll work towards the time frame determined by the client’s requirements.